 - I avoid reinventing the wheel unless its for learning purposes.

 - On the personality spectrum I am mostly an INTJ, with a small mix of INTP and INFJ

-- Wrote 500,000 words in 2 months so I can discover myself a bit more
+- Wrote 500,000 words in 2 months just to see how many ideas I can actually generate.

-- Keep track of every youtube video I’ve watched, I can search for 1500+ videos pretty quickly
+- Keep track of every youtube video I’ve watched, I can search through 1500+ videos pretty quickly

 - I have about 500 logins tracked through lastpass, 2FA on everything